REStud/guidance/DAP/Standard-1.0.md

 The README shall follow the schema provided by the Social Science Data Editors' template README.

 Common formats are txt, PDF, and Markdown.
 The README file should not require proprietary software to view.
-### Version of Record

-After the data and code deposit is accepted by the AEA Data Editor, it will become the version of record associated with the paper.
-Corrections and revisions are subject to the Policy on Data and Code Revisions.

-### Registration of Randomized Control Trials

-It is the policy of the AEA that randomized control trials must be registered on the RCT Registry.
-All such registrations shall be cited in the title footnote and elsewhere in the paper as appropriate.
-Please see the RCT Registry policy.

-### Ethics Approval

-If applicable, approval by ethics boards—the Institutional Review Board (IRB) in the United States and equivalent institutions elsewhere—should be demonstrated by including the name of the ethics board and any approval or exemption record number in the title footnote and the author disclosure statement(s).
-See the Disclosure Policy.

-### Instructions

-Detailed instructions for preparing and depositing replication packages are provided in the AEA Data Editor's step-by-step guide.

-For more information, see Frequently Asked Questions.

-*Other repositories and archives may be acceptable, as long as these are considered to be "trusted" archives or repositories, see guidance.
-The AEA Data Editor will assess suitability of any such repositories and archives.

-This version (September 2020) supplants all prior data policies.